Optimizing query performance #

 - Limit, partial limit, and aggregation pushdown

 SEP offers several properties to control how the optimizer handles certain operations.
+With Starburst Galaxy, this is handled for you.

 Cost-based optimizations #